Company Servants' welfare

 Rules 1936 edition

 Great Western Railway Savings Bank

-deposit and withdrawalClick or tap to see
+Forms were availableClick or tap to see

-some of these forms of savings at stations.
+some examples of these forms for the deposit or withdrawal of savings at stations.
 Interest was paid at about 3½%.
 The savings bank was first started in the early 1890s and, according to its nineteenth annual report, in 1910 it had 6,385 depositors, who paid in a total of £109,166, drew out £69,828 and had £495,504 to their credit at the end of the year.
 The London Standard of 8th May 1912 reported that '...An interesting sidelight upon the thrift of railway employees is provided in the record of the Great Western Railway Savings Bank, which had a balance of £564,863 standing to the credit of its depositors at the beginning of the year.
 In all directions, including the amount deposited and the number of new depositors, there has been consistent and unchecked advancement.
 One thousand one hundred and seventy-five new accounts were opened last year, and deposits amounting to £126,906 were received.'

 Into the mix we must mention that various Acts of Parliament came into force over the years which affected how healthcare and pension schemes operated.
 The whole history is complicated but, in summary....